mikevalenty/mikevalenty.github.io/source/_posts/2012-02-20-configuring-decorators-with-google-guice.markdown

   }
 ```

 That’s wrong though.
-The `CreditCardProcessor` isn’t a thing, it’s a seam and it’s where you put additional behavior like preventing duplicate charges in a short time period.
+The `CreditCardProcessor` isn’t a _thing_, it’s a _seam_ and it’s where you put additional behavior like preventing duplicate charges in a short time period.
 If you look at the decorator, you’ll notice that it has nothing to do with PayPal.
 That’s because it’s a business rule and shouldn’t be mixed with integration code.
 Our business rule code and the PayPal integration code will likely live in different packages and the `CreditCardProcessor` abstraction could get assembled differently for any number of reasons.
-Maybe your application supports multi-tenancy and each tenant can use a different payment gateway.
+Maybe your application supports [multi-tenancy](/bolt-on-multi-tenancy-in-asp-net-mvc-with-unity-and-nhibernate-part-ii-commingled-data/) and each tenant can use a different payment gateway.
 We can’t reuse our double charge business rule if it’s hard-coded to wrap a PayPal processor, and that’s a problem.

 While I don’t particularly like using annotations for this sort of thing, it’s not the root cause.
 As a mechanic, it works just fine and can help us accomplish our task.
 The problem is that the documentation is subtly wrong and encourages mis-use of this feature.
-Chances are the original author of Guice and the person writing the documentation for binding annotations aren’t the same person so it’s understandable that a detail like this could get lost in the shuffle.
-The correct way to use binding annotations and not undermine the point of injecting your dependencies in the first place is like so:
+The better way to use binding annotations and not undermine the point of injecting your dependencies is like so:

 ``` java
 public class DoubleChargeCreditCardProcessor implements CreditCardProcessor {